Linuxfabrik/lfops/roles/opensearch/README.md

 > `cn`
 >
-> * Required.
+> * Mandatory.
 Common name of the node certificate.
 > * Type: String.
 >
 > `ip`
 >
-> * Required.
+> * Mandatory.
 IP address of the node.
 > * Type: String.

 Example: